-Whether through directed efforts towards pediatric pneumonia or support in business development, each of these partners has helped LeanMed in its work to make a difference in rural Africa.
+Whether through directed efforts towards pediatric pneumonia or support in business development, each of these organizations has helped LeanMed in its work to make a difference in rural Africa.

 Philips Respironics is a division of the multinational corporation, Philips, and delivers innovative technology solutions to help individuals manage sleep and respiratory diseases.

 For LeanMed’s Fast Track program, Philips will be supplying their EverFlo oxygen concentrator and UltraFill filling station.

 Founded in 2018 and located in Pittsburgh, Pennsylvania, LifeX Labs is a life science startup accelerator focused on providing early stage companies with the necessary support, resources and ecosystem.
 They operate as both an accelerator and incubator, providing services in consulting, training, and networking.